Linen-dev/linen.dev/README.md

 ### Features:

-1. Slack/Discord Import: We can import all of your public Slack/Discord conversations, attachments, emojis, and membersOpen close state on all threads
+1. Slack/Discord Import: We can import all of your public Slack/Discord conversations, attachments, emojis, and members
 2. Sitemap generation to help search engines crawl your community
 3. Markdown message support
 4. Join multiple communities with a single account (only works on cloud edition)